itsyanzhiliu/Leetcode/README.md

 # Leetcode
 Learning Data Structure & Algorithm based on Leetcode problems

-All codes are written in Java.
+All codes are written in Python and Java.